abcdesktopio/oc.webhook/README.md

 ## abcdesktop management scripts

-All scripts use filter to the default kubernetes namespace `abcdeskop`
+All scripts use filter to the default kubernetes projet's namespace `abcdesktop`

 ### client usage
 ```